neondatabase/website/content/docs/guides/prisma-tutorial.md

 1. Click **New Database**.
 1. Select the branch where you want to create the database, enter a database name, and select a database owner.
 For simplicity, name the shadow database `shadow`, and select the same branch where the `neondb` database resides.

-The connection string for this database is the same as the connection string for your `neondb` database, only the database name differs:
+The connection string for this database should be the same as the connection string for your `neondb` database except for the database name:

 ```text
 postgres://sally:************@ep-white-thunder-826300.us-east-2.aws.neon.tech/shadow